-- minimum 1 tree for each single family lot where lots have direct access to the roadway - minimum 1 tree for every 8 to 10 lineal meters of the boulevard where access to single and or multifamily lots is provided via a lane or in case of multifamily sites where off street parking is provided. - minimum of 1 tree for every 8 to 10 lineal meters on flankage of corner lots for all single family lots adjacent to the roadway - minimum of 1 tree for every 8 to 10 lineal meters when boulevard adjacent to residential properties with rear yards backing onto roadway (aka double fronting lots) - minimum 1 tree for each every 8 to 10 lineal meters of the boulevard for commercial and industrial lots, excluding driveway crossing.
+- minimum 1 tree for each single family lot where lots have direct access to the roadway - minimum 1 tree for every 8 to 10 linear metres of the boulevard where access to single and or multifamily lots is provided via a lane or in case of multifamily sites where off street parking is provided. - minimum of 1 tree for every 8 to 10 linear metres on flankage of corner lots for all single family lots adjacent to the roadway - minimum of 1 tree for every 8 to 10 linear metres when boulevard adjacent to residential properties with rear yards backing onto roadway (aka double fronting lots) - minimum 1 tree for each every 8 to 10 linear metres of the boulevard for commercial and industrial lots, excluding driveway crossing.